 In Jerusalem – albeit a very walkable city – public transport is great and the metro (tram) runs from one end of the city to the other.
 Aside from that there are a multitude of public buses and Sherut’s (shared taxis) operate throughout the country with prices from 6-10 NIS per journey (depending on the destination.)
 For those not comfortable with flagging down a communal van (I wasn’t), Abraham Tours offer mini bus shuttle transfers between key destinations for reasonable prices.
 For everything else – and one of our essential travel to Israel tips is – to download Gett (search GetTaxi App) – which is the equivalent of Uber.

-Smoking Inside is Still OK – and it’s not just cigarettes..
+Smoking Inside is Still OK (in some places) – and it’s not just cigarettes..

 Walking into an establishment where people are smoking is like stepping back in time.
 Living between Australia and the UK, I’ve practically forgotten what it’s like to be in a bar where people smoke, but those rules do not apply in Tel Aviv.
+(Although, Israel did pass a law in 2004 against smoking in public places, and ramped up it’s restrictions in 2019 legislation.
+It remains only losely enforced).
 And it’s not just cigarettes.
-Weed (Marijuana) is legal (it was decriminalised in March 2017) and freely available, and although there isn’t a recreational industry as such, 27% of the population aged 18-65 have used the drug.
+Weed (Marijuana) is legal (it was decriminalised in March 2017, and sanctions further reduced in April 2019 meaning that adults will not get a criminal record for recreational use, but can still be fined if found to be smoking it in public places.)
+Although there isn’t a recreational industry as such (yet), 27% of the population aged 18-65 have used the drug.

 Israel is Very LGBTQI Friendly